gjdass/whiteapi-express-ts/README.md

 ## Datas storage

 The final goal is to provide several ways to store datas with the API.
-The first example provided is Mongo but at the end, `sequelize` will help us to provide some other ways (SQL).
+The first example provided is Mongo but at the end, [typedorm](https://www.npmjs.com/package/typeorm) will help us to provide some other ways (SQL).
 It would be nice to let developers chose their best option.

 It will be one of the next improvement.
 It must be well-written so it's gonna take time.